krprzenioslo/Hystrixwiki2/How-To-Use.md

 }
 ```

-Using Java 8 lambdas/closures it would look like this:
+Using Java 8 lambdas/closures is more compact; it would look like this:

 ```java
     fWorld.subscribe((v) -> {